deg0nz/fritz-jingle-maschine/README.md

 * `fritz-jingle-downloader` - a program that downloads or updates all the jingles from the fritz website
 * `fritz-jingle-db` - a shared library for handling metadata about the jingles in a JSON file

-The reason for the split was, that the compilation on an old Raspberry Pi is takes a looooooooong time (One of the reasons for this project was giving an old Raspberry Pi 1 a new purpose).
-To keep the amount of code for the Raspi at a minimum, the `maschine`-part has it's own workspace.
+The parts of the project are split into packages because the compilation on an old Raspberry Pi takes a looooooooong time (one of the reasons for this project was giving an old Raspberry Pi 1 a new purpose).

+Because of that, the code for the `maschine`-part is kept to a minimum (I wasn't able to build a working container for compilation with [`cross`](https://github.com/rust-embedded/cross)).

 ## Hardware

-TODO
+* Raspberry Pi
+* Push-button (for triggering the playback)
+* 3.3V compatible LED (to indicate readiness)

 ## Build